mstksg/inCode/copy/entries/huffman-1.md

 [statetut]: http://brandon.si/code/the-state-monad-a-tutorial-for-the-confused/

+The *big* usefulness for this "composing stateful functions" business, instead of manually unwrapping and re-wrapping the state, is that now `State` actions are first-class, and you can freely compose them and pass them around as objects, and you can write individual "sub-routines", are little packets of commands that modify state, and then "call them" and compose them from other stateful computations.

 #### Why monads?

 One might pause to wonder why we would want to instance our `s -> (a, s)`